micro-ROS/benchmarking_shadow-builder/README.md

 # Concepts

 There are some information to know before jumping into the shadow builder.
 The architecture section provides a glampse of the tool's guts.
-But before we some terminology to speak the same language.
+But before starting, we need some terminology to speak the same language.

 ## Terminology